johron/glare/README.md

 - Modular game engine made in Kotlin using LWJGL

 ## TODO
-- [ ] Move old node types to the component system
+- [ ] Move old node types to the component system, including Mesh, material, texture, shader, ..

 ## Dependencies and frameworks used
 - Java 22